jpsmartbots/jointjs/README.md

 # JointJS Training
 Hi hello.
-How are you today & tomorrow and sdsd ???
+How are you today &&ssd  tomorrow and sdsd ???
 ## About
 This repository has the work done by all the participants part of JointJS training sessions.